Stegobully/merged_ncRNAclassifier/README.md

 # merged_ncRNAclassifier: Classifying ncRNA sequences based on sequence, structure and graph encoding
-Machine Learning tools for ncRNA classification
+Machine Learning (ML) classifiers for ncRNA prediction

 # Introduction

-Welcome to the Merged ncRNA classifier. ncRNAs are RNA sequences that do not encode for proteins.
-They have been found to perform various tasks within the cell and have been linked with various medical conditions including cancer.
-We use a mix of Convolutional Neural Networks (CNNs) and Artificial Neural Networks (ANNs) to classify non-coding RNA into one of the 6 main types (lncRNA, miRNA, rRNA, snRNA, snoRNA and tRNA).
-The highest classification accuracy is achieved with a hybrid CNN/ANN model that concatenates a CNN branch using the primary sequence as input with an ANN model using encoded graph features created by GraphProt as input.
+Welcome to the Merged ncRNA classifier. ncRNAs are non-coding RNA sequences that do not encode for proteins like messenger RNAs (mRNAs). ncRNAs perform a variety of different “housekeeping” and “regulatory" tasks within the cell and can be further classified in RNA families based on functional, structural and sequential features.
+Our ML classifiers are based on Convolutional Neural Networks (CNNs) and/or Artificial Neural Networks (ANNs) to predict non-coding RNA sequences into one of six main ncRNA-types (lncRNA, miRNA, rRNA, snRNA, snoRNA and tRNA).
+The different ML classifier differentiate in their inputs using structural or sequential information, at which the merged model combining the primary sequence and structural graph features as input achieved the highest accuracy in our benchmark.

 # Installation

 Create a new virtual environment with Python >=3.10 with a tool of your choice (e.g. PyCharm).
-Clone the git repository into this folder and make sure you install the following packages:
+Clone the git repository into this folder and make sure you have installed the following packages:

 |Package|Version|
 |---|---|